bcicen/vim-jfmt/README.md

 ## Usage

-By default, `jfmt` will validate all JSON files on save, opening a location list with any parse errors encountered.
-To enable format/pretty-print on save as well, simply add the below to your `.vimrc`:
+By default, `jfmt` will only validate JSON files on save, opening a location list with any parse errors encountered.

+To manually format/pretty-print the open file, use the `:Jfmt` command.
+To automatically run this on save as well, simply add the below to your `.vimrc`:
 ```vim
 let g:jfmt_autofmt  = 1
 ```

-and use the `:Jfmt` command to manually format when needed

 ## Options